 What Causes IBS?

-Many people appear to be under the impression that the phenomenon of IBS has its roots in the typical (horrendous) diet of modern man; a reasonable enough assumption since it seems to be becoming more prevalent.
+Many people appear to be under the impression that the phenomenon of IBS has its roots in the typical (horrendous) diet of modern man; a reasonable enough assumption since it seems to be becoming more prevalent, and there may be something to it.
 The truth is that IBS is simply the term ascribed to any stomach complaints that cannot otherwise be diagnosed, ie. a bit of a GP cop-out.

 I’m pretty embarrassed about it, but there it is.
 I went cold turkey when I was unable to get to a shop to collect more in time for my next ‘dose’.
 In fairness, they weren’t exactly improving my situation anyway, it was more of a psychological crutch – because I was truly in a bad way a lot of the time.
-As in, I sometimes looked six months pregnant.
-And felt even bigger.
+As in, I often looked six months pregnant, and felt enormous and uncomfortable.